SolomonPython/Portfolio/README.md

 # Portfolio
-~ Systems that I have made over time
+~ A Compilation of systems I have created and wish to display.